-We recognise the importance of ensuring that your staff are fully compliant to work within your organisation and we never compromise on security or quality.
+We recognise the importance of ensuring that your staff are fully compliant to work within your organisations sector and we never compromise on security or quality.

 The process for a DBS application with us is as follows

-(We recommend a central point of contact for verification – usually your Human Resources Team)
+(We recommend a central point of contact for ID verification – usually your Human Resources Team)

-Once the application has been submitted to our team, we will verify all information on the form and send it directly via our secure network to the DBS.
-The system has been robustly tested and complies with all legal security requirements.
-The DBS will receive the application in a matter of minutes, and will start their checks against the police national computer, and any relevant barred lists.
+Once the application has been submitted to our team, we will verify all information on the form and send it directly to the Disclosure and Barring Service via our secure network.
+The system has been robustly tested and complies with all legal security requirements set by the Ministry of Justice.
+The DBS will receive the application in a matter of minutes and will start their checks against the police national computer, and any relevant barred lists. (checks dependent on level of DBS requested) Once the DBS have received the application for processing you will receive a confirmation email with the application reference number and tracking information.

 Your organisation will instantly be notified via email when the result is available to view online.
-In four out of five of cases, this is within seven days.
-By simply logging into the system again, you will be able to view the applicants certificate; provided it is clear (i.e. does not contain any information*).
+In over 75% of cases, this is within seven days.
+By simply logging into the system again, you will be able to view the applicant’s certificate; provided it is clear (i.e. does not contain any information*).

 *Information may include the following: